FCC License Test Preparation

 Here is a list of the FCC Commercial Radio Licenses and what authority each license confers.
-Get your license to improve your skill set.
+Get your license to improve your skill set and update your resume.

 The Marine Radio Operators Permit (MP) is required to operate radiotelephone stations aboard certain vessels that sail the Great Lakes.
 The MP is also required to operate radiotelephone stations aboard vessels of more than 300 gross tons, vessels which carry more than six passengers for hire in the open sea or any tidewater area of the United States, and to operate certain aviation radiotelephone stations and certain coast radiotelephone stations.

 The General Radio Operators License (PG) is required to adjust, maintain, or internally repair FCC licensed radiotelephone transmitters in the aviation, maritime, and international fixed public radio services.
 It conveys all of the operating authority of the Marine Radio Operator Permit (MP).
 It is required to operate the following: